 “Then let me ask you…”

-Joanne turns her head towards her father, but still has it on the table.
+Joanne turned her head toward her father but still had it on the table.

 “Why do you support Jacky and Xiao Qiao so much, but not taking sides with Shang Fu?
 After all, you know Shang Fu longer.”